sbstnh/programmable_precision_resistor/README.md

 The mainboard’s main controller contains the business logic to control the relays, read the external inputs and run the USB and user interfaces.
 The main controller communicates with the User Interface Board over I2C which handles the multiplexing of the alphanumeric LED display, scans the switch matrix, decodes the signals of the rotary encoder and drives the buzzer.

+Note that these pictures DO NOT represent the final design of the Programmable Precision Resistor and the power supply circuit in particular.
 ![Programmable Precision Resistor](media/ppr_top.jpg "Programmable Precision Resistor")
 ![Programmable Precision Resistor](media/ppr_rear.jpg "Programmable Precision Resistor")